Speaker of the Parliament of Albania

-The speaker of the Parliament of Albania (Kryetar i Kuvendit) is the presiding officer of the Parliament of Albania whose term coincides with the term of the Parliament and are elected by a vote during the opening session.
+The speaker of the Parliament of Albania (Kryetari i Kuvendit) is the presiding officer of the Parliament of Albania whose term coincides with the term of the Parliament and are elected by a vote during the opening session.
 The speaker takes over the functions of the office of president when the president is temporarily absent or unable to exercise the powers of the presidency.

 Since the first multi-party elections held after the collapse of the Communist rule, there have been nine speakers of the Parliament.
 As of 12 September 2025, the speaker of the Parliament is Niko Peleshi.